Free tool · vetting

 Vetting that surfaces facts, not a pass or fail

 Fraud and double-brokering are the industry's biggest worry right now, and a carrier built to scam is built to pass a quick glance.
-Reports to the Transportation Intermediaries Association rose 65% in the six months ending February 2025, and in one six-month stretch, 22% of brokers lost more than $200,000 to it.
+Reports to the Transportation Intermediaries Association rose 65% in the six months ending February 2025, and 22% of respondents reported more than $200,000 in losses in a single six-month period.
+(Those are TIA survey figures, not a full census.)
 Reading deeper is the whole point: authority granted last week with no inspection history, an open out-of-service order, no insurance on file, or an identity reused from a carrier whose authority was already pulled. fleetfax surfaces each of those as a named flag with the record attached.

 The exposure isn't only financial.
 In May 2026, the Supreme Court ruled unanimously in Montgomery v.
 Caribe Transport II that brokers can face state negligence claims over the carriers they select.
 That makes a carrier's federal record matter more than it used to.